-While preparing you application profile, one of the essential tasks is to write a motivation letter to support your application for job, University admission or internship.
+While preparing your application profile, one of the essential tasks is to write a motivation letter to support your application for a job, University admission or internship.
 In order to achieve your goals, you should approach the matter responsibly.
-The letter of motivation is a crucial document in your application, so it must be tailored toward particular program, job, scholarship, internship and ect., mentioning all important factors that differentiate you from the other candidates.
+The letter of motivation is a crucial document in your application, so it must be tailored toward the particular program, job, scholarship, internship and ect., mentioning all important factors that differentiate you from the other candidates.
 You should clearly understand, in which way, you distinguish yourself from others with the same education and diploma.

 To begin with, you have to make a list of the programs you are applying for, go into details about each of them and evaluate your professional compliance with the chosen programs.
 Prepare a list of deadlines and make sure you have enough time to collect all the necessary documents and write a motivation letter.
 You need at least 2-3 month.